 Note: The resulting function does not check whether the ghost cells of the input array have been supplied with sensible values.
 It is the responsibility of the user to set the values of the ghost cells beforehand.
-Use this the function that applies the operator.
-This function has the signature (arr: np.ndarray, out: np.ndarray), so they out array need to be supplied explicitly.
+Use this function only if you absolutely know what you're doing.
+In all other cases, make_operator() is probably the better choice.